-SAN FRANCISCO, CA – October 31, 2017 –– Celebrate the season by joining the San Francisco SPCA and Macy’s Union Square for the 31st unveiling of the iconic Holiday Windows on Friday, November 17, at 5:00 p.m.
-The window displays, which have become one of the most beloved symbols of the holiday spirit in San Francisco, will once again feature adorable – and adoptable – cats and dogs who need loving homes.
-San Francisco pastry chef Yigit Pura will partner with Snoopy to unveil the windows, and children from the De Marillac Academy Choir will provide the holiday soundtrack.
+SAN FRANCISCO, CA – (October 24, 2018) – Celebrate the season by joining the San Francisco SPCA and Macy’s for the 32nd unveiling of the iconic Holiday Windows at Union Square on Friday, November 16, at 5pm.
+The window displays, which have become one of the most beloved symbols of the holiday spirit in San Francisco, will once again feature adorable, adoptable cats and dogs who need loving homes.

-This year’s windows celebrate the bonds between family and friends.
-Titled “The Perfect Gift Brings People Together,” the theme centers on the joy of sharing holiday season festivities with those we love.
-Generations of visitors will delight once again, seeing the cuddly adoptable faces ready to share the holiday in a new home.
+This year’s windows, titled “The Wonder of Giving,” celebrate the bonds and traditions between family and friends.
+Generations of visitors will delight once again, seeing the cuddly and adoptable animals ready to share the holiday in a new home.

-In 2016, 257 animals found homes during Holiday Windows and nearly $100,000 was raised to provide year-round support for the SF SPCA’s lifesaving programs.
-Over the last 30 years, Holiday Windows has made it possible for more than 9,000 animals to find loving, permanent homes.
+In 2017, over 200 animals found homes during Holiday Windows and more than $100,000 was raised to provide year-round support for the SF SPCA’s lifesaving programs.
+Over the last 31 years, Holiday Windows has made it possible for more than 9,000 animals to find loving, permanent homes.

-The Macy’s 2017 Holiday Windows feature whimsical and dreamlike visuals, utilizing motion, light and music to bring Santa’s workshop to life.
-Each detail of the windows is designed for the comfort of the animals in partnership with the SF SPCA, ensuring that every need is considered.
-Holiday nostalgia will envelop each passersby as they walk around and glimpse Santa at the North Pole making his final preparations, with an LED display showing wishes being fulfilled, as the countdown to Christmas continues.
+Each detail of the Macy’s Holiday Windows is designed for the comfort of the animals, in partnership with the SF SPCA, ensuring that every need is considered.
+The 2018 Macy’s Holiday Windows feature whimsical and dreamlike visuals, utilizing motion, light and music to bring Santa and his helpers to life.
+Holiday nostalgia will envelop each passersby as they walk around and glimpse Santa and his polar bear and mouse helpers as they make their final preparations to decorate Macy’s for Christmas.
 Then the real magic of togetherness is celebrated with every pet that finds a new loving home.

 “Combining the magic of holiday giving and finding these animals new homes, along with the importance of being with those we love throughout the season, makes these windows one of our favorite projects all year,” said Macy’s Visual Manager, Rise Hixson.
 “Guests from all over the Bay Area and the United States love watching the adorable animals in these windows.
-Spreading that cheer at this time of year is magical.”
+Spreading that cheer and finding these animals loving homes at this time of year is magical.”

-“Thousands of lives have been saved through the Holiday Windows event, thanks to our partnership with Macy’s,” explained Dr. Jennifer Scarlett, SF SPCA President.
+“Thanks to our Holiday Windows partnership with Macy’s, thousands of animals have been adopted and our programs are always top of mind as shoppers walk downtown,” explained Dr. Jennifer Scarlett, SF SPCA President.
 “Every holiday season the San Francisco community comes together to help our animals find new homes.
 This is our biggest event of the year, and the tradition truly brings out the magic of the holiday spirit.”

-This year, the magic will expand beyond the windows with a special space on the 6th floor where visitors will be able to see more adoptable animals and even schedule time in the wildly popular SF SPCA Cuddle Experience.
-Cuddle sessions will be available from 11am – 1pm and 5pm – 7pm on weekdays and 10am – noon and 4pm – 6pm on weekends.
+This year, the magic will expand beyond the windows with a special space on the 7th floor where visitors will be able to see more adoptable animals and even schedule time in the SF SPCA’s wildly popular Cuddle Experience.
+A $10 donation gets your 10 minutes of snuggles!
+Cuddle sessions will be available November 17 – November 25, from 11am – 1pm and 5pm – 7pm, plus a special session the night of the unveiling, November 16, from 5pm – 7pm.

-On Thursday, November 30, visitors are invited to get their pet’s photo taken with Santa at the special Santa Paws event.
-Champagne and treats will be provided and visitors will also be able to mingle with a few members of the SF SPCA Animal Assisted Therapy program, including LiLou, the first-ever therapy pig, and mini horse Cocoa.
+On Thursday, November 29, visitors are invited to come and get their pet’s photo taken with Santa at the special Santa Paws event.
+Champagne and treats will be provided.
 Tickets will be available in early November at sfspca.org

 Macy’s Union Square Holiday Windows Fun Facts